bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 2. Extract the contents of the zip file to your Icarus game directory using a tool such as [7zip](https://www.7-zip.org).
 3. Move the `.pak` file to the `\Icarus\Icarus\Content\Paks\mods` directory.
 If the `mods` folder doesn't exist, create one inside `\Icarus\Icarus\Content\Paks\` called `mods`.
 4. Launch the game and enjoy.

+## Mod Descriptions

+1. The [More DropShip Slots!](Mods/More%20Drop%20Ship%20Slots) mod increases the number of available drop ship slots to 25, allowing you to bring more resources, tools, and equipment to the mission.
+2. The [Eye Colors Expanded!](Mods/Eye%20Colors%20Expanded!) mod introduces a wider range of eye colors for your character customization in Icarus.

 ## Support